 Sometimes it’s easy to forget the basics.
 Don’t wait until you’re thirsty to drink as even mild dehydration can cause headaches.
 Keep water on hand, and drink it often!
-Look to drink two litres of water over the course of the day – flavour it with sliced citrus fruits, cucumber, mint or rosemary for added nutrients.
-If in doubt, check the colour of your urine – apart from the first one of the day, which may be a little darker, a pale straw colour indicates adequate hydration in most people.
+Look to drink two litres of water over the course of the day – flavor it with sliced citrus fruits, cucumber, mint or rosemary for added nutrients.
+If in doubt, check the color of your urine – apart from the first one of the day, which may be a little darker, a pale straw color indicates adequate hydration in most people.

 Manage your blood sugars

-Eat regular, low glycaemic load meals to keep your blood sugar levels stable.
+Eat regular, low glycemic load meals to keep your blood sugar levels stable.
 Skipping meals puts the body in a state of stress which may be a trigger for you.
-Find out more about the Glycaemic Load (GL) approach using the resources box at the end of this article.
+Find out more about the Glycemic Load (GL) approach using the resources box at the end of this article.

 Sleep like a baby

 This is easier said than done if night sweats and nocturnal waking disrupt your shut eye.
 It’s important to avoid stimulants such as caffeine, and alcohol, replacing them with soothing teas containing lemon balm(8) or chamomile(9), because losing out on sleep can actually increase your perception of the pain(10).
-The NHS also has some great tips on beating insomnia (link at the end of this article) – and you might be interested in trying yoga to improve sleep, or learning how to make your bedroom a cool, calm sanctuary.
+You might also be interested in trying yoga to improve sleep, or learning how to make your bedroom a cool, calm sanctuary.

 Be aware of – and reduce – inflammation